jeanlauliac/mekano/README.md

 changes.
 The system is largely inspired by the UNIX *make(1)* command, of which it modestly tries to be a 21th-century alternative.

+*neomake* is not well suited for plain tasks (eg. 'test', 'publish'), the focus is on updating files.
+Scripts are probably a better idea (eg. sh, JS, python).

+The neomakefile is generally meant to be written by hand, but there is very little support for build-time decision-making (no 'if', no macros).
+You can instead use a dedicaced macro language, or generate from a script.

 This specific implementation is made with JavaScript on top of Node.js, but is usable for any purpose, from C/C++ compilation to web assets build.
 It also aims to be easily multiplatform.